Analysis - Pension funds may see the silver lining on the interest rate cloud

 So the bounceback in bond yields is a big relief.

-Aon Hewitt calculates that the cumulative deficit of the UK's FTSE 350 company pension schemes fell from 86 billion pounds on May 2 to 65 billion pounds on Friday.
+Aon Hewitt calculates that the cumulative deficit of the UK's FTSE 350 company pension schemes fell from 86 billion pounds ($132 billion) on May 2 to 65 billion pounds on Friday.

 More dramatically, it calculated cost to these sponsoring companies of offloading their pension liabilities to insurance companies or banks - a costing that uses government rather than corporate bond yields as reference - has fallen by about 100 billion pounds to 320 billion over that same period.